Prismatic $G$-displays and descent theory: Display group

 We remark that Proposition \ref{Proposition:equivalences of pi completely etale torsors} can not be applied directly to $G_{\mu, A, I}$-torsors.
-However, it is still useful for analysing $G_{\mu, A, I}$-torsors in several places below, since we have the following lemma.
+However, it is still useful for analyzing $G_{\mu, A, I}$-torsors in several places below, since we have the following lemma.
 For the notation used below, see Lemma \ref{Lemma:congruent subgroup of Gmu}.
-See also Remark \ref{Remark:push out} below for the notion of pushout.

 \begin{lem} \ \begin{enumerate} \item For an integer $m \geq 0$, the functor

 forms a group sheaf, and it is isomorphic to $(P_\mu)_{\overline{\Prism}, A}$ (resp.\ $V(\bigoplus_{i \leq m} \mathfrak{g}_i)_{\overline{\Prism}, A}$) if $m=0$ (resp.\ $m \geq 1$).
 Moreover, the functor